Cidaas/cidaas-sdk-php/README.md

-# Cidaas Provider for OAuth 2.0 Client
+# Cidaas Provider for Openid Connect and OAuth 2.0 Client

 ## Installation